Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Solar generator: A packaged system—internal battery, inverter, charge controller, and often MPPT—in one box, plus optional solar panels.
 You plug in panels and loads; no wiring of separate components.
 Examples: Jackery, EcoFlow, Bluetti, Anker, and similar all-in-ones.

 DIY solar: You buy panels, battery (or battery bank), charge controller (or all-in-one inverter/charger/MPPT), inverter if needed, and wiring/breakers/mounts.
 You size and connect everything yourself (or with an installer).
-See off-grid solar cost by system size for tiered DIY costs.
-For a step-by-step portable “battery box” build (not whole-home wiring), see How to Build a DIY Solar Generator.
+See DIY off-grid wiring guide for tiered DIY costs.
+For a step-by-step portable “battery box” build (not whole-home wiring), see Solar Generator vs DIY Solar System.

 Upfront Cost: Solar Generator vs DIY (2026)